 Reset Master Image

 If you have used your own image (BYO Image) to create your Frame account, you will have the option to reset your Sandbox image back to the default template image, as specified in your Cloud Account, under the Template Images tab.
+Reset Master Image will terminate your existing Sandbox VM and provision a new Sandbox VM with a same instance type using a copy of the default template image.

 Before Frame will replace your Sandbox image with your default template image, you will be prompted to confirm the replacement.